ModelShield: Adaptive and Robust Watermark against Model Extraction Attack: Experiments and Analysis

-In terms of the harmlessness of the watermarks, As Table \ref{harmeless} depicts, for the victim model $M_V$, the implementation of our watermarking mechanism shows negligible differences in performance on QA tasks, indicating minimal impact from system-mode self-watermarking prompts.
-This is attributed to the fact that our prompt-induced method avoids forcefully distorting the original distribution of the language model.
+As Table \ref{harmeless} depicts, for the victim model $M_V$, the implementation of our watermarking mechanism shows negligible differences in performance on QA tasks, indicating minimal impact from system-mode self-watermarking prompts.
+This is attributed to the fact that our instruction-guided method avoids forcefully distorting the original distribution of the language model.
 As for the imitation model, we observe that the quality of answers produced by the $M_I$ is on the same scale as that of the $M_L$, and at times, it even surpasses the answer quality of the $M_L$, signifying that the training with watermarked data doesn't impede the model’s capabilities.
-This subtlety ensures that the model attackers do not easily detect anomalies or even engage in reverse engineering attacks against the watermarks.
+This subtlety ensures that the attackers do not easily detect anomalies or even engage in reverse engineering attacks against the watermarks.